repobee/repobee-sanitizer/README.md

 `Sanitizer`:

-* Determines prefix as any text (including whitespace) that comes before `REPOBEE-SANITIZER-START`
+* Determines prefix as any text before `REPOBEE-SANITIZER-START`
+  * This excludes any whitespace before the `START` marker
+    * Pro-Tip: There can be any amount of whitespace on any line using a prefix, see figure 4.
+This allows easy alignment of code
+  * When the prefix is removed after running `Sanitizer`, all whitespace is preserved, only the prefix is removed
+* Only the first occurrence of the prefix is removed, allowing code comments to be preserved when sanitizing, see figure 4
 * Only determines prefix on a block-to-block basis, meaning that the prefix selected at a `START` marker must be used until and including the next `END` marker